 Neonode Provides Crucial Sensor Technology for Head-up Displays

 Since 1903, when Ford Motor Company “put the world on wheels”, the automotive industry has been making pretty consistent evolutionary progress in improving the driver experience to make it safer and smarter.
-New features have been introduced along the way such as air conditioning in 1953, seatbelts in 1959, ABS breaks in 1971 and digital dashboards in 1974, but one could argue it took around 100 years for true, revolutionary innovation to happen the automotive industry.
+New features have been introduced along the way such as air conditioning in 1953, seatbelts in 1959, ABS breaks in 1971 and digital dashboards in 1974, but one could argue it took around 100 years for true, revolutionary innovation to happen in the automotive industry.

 These days user adoption to technological change is much faster, and therefore we see the race to modernize vehicles accelerating at warp speed.
 Manufacturers are fighting to come up with the next new feature in order to claim the competitive edge.
 New models are no longer being released with upgrades or additional add-on options, rather, manufacturers are reshaping the automotive experience with greater connectivity, automation, and electrification.
 As drivers, we are rewarded with more comfort, convenience, safety and style.